 Troubleshooting

-Exclusions function like tags and are updated immediatly after the Add button is pressed.
-If the endpoint is still able to access the Excluded website, clear the endpoint browser cache and history and restart the ThreatLocker service.
+Exclusions function like tags and are updated immediately after the Add button is pressed.
+If the endpoint can still access the Excluded website, clear the endpoint browser cache and history and restart the ThreatLocker service.

 Setup

-In ThreatLocker, under the 'Internet' tab on Ringfencing policies, there is an 'Exclusions' tab.
+In ThreatLocker, there is an 'Exclusions' tab under the 'Internet' tab on Ringfencing policies.
 This tab functions much like the ThreatLocker tags feature.
-Here you can create a whitelist of IPv4 addresses, IPv6 addresses, or domains that the Application whose Policy you are editing can interact with.
-And, like tags, you do not need to deploy Policies for the changes to take effect.
+Here, you can create an allowlist of IPv4 addresses, IPv6 addresses, or domains with which the application whose policy you are editing can interact.
+If this is the first exclusion being added, you MUST deploy policies to apply the change on your endpoints.
+Otherwise, like tags, exclusions will be updated automatically.

-Then you need to enable the switch to 'Restrict these Applications from accessing the internet?'.
-This will allow you to create an whitelist of IP addresses and domains that the chosen Application can communicate with.
+You must enable this switch.
+This will allow you to create a list of IP addresses and domains with which the chosen application can communicate.

 After you select that, the 'Exclusions' and 'Tags' tabs will appear.
-Click on the 'Exclusions' tab to view and edit your 'Exclusions'.
-By default there will not be any present.
+Select the 'Exclusions' tab to view and edit your 'Exclusions'.
+By default, there will not be any present.

-Please Note: Any changes made to Internet Exclusions will automatically save and be applied to the policy.
+Note: Any changes made to Internet Exclusions will automatically save and be applied to the policy when the ‘Add’ button is pressed.

 Learning Mode and Exclusions